eriche2016/deep_residual_networks_cifar/README.md

       * luarocks make

 ###Note
-using gcr's code and model, can achive best training resluts till now, and also lowest test error rate is 0.0647. check it in logs/resNet1/  floder. using my code, can achieve 0.0668 test error rate.  but with pretrained model of 200 epochs, and then training for 1 epoch with lr = 0.01, all the other stuff are the same.
+This repository implements 56 layers residual network. using gcr's code and model(https://github.com/gcr/torch-residual-networks), can achive best training resluts till now, and also lowest test error rate is
+0.0647. check it in logs/resNet1/  floder.
+using my code, can achieve 0.0668 test error rate.  but with pretrained model of 200 epochs, and then training for 1 epoch with lr = 0.01, all the other stuff are the same.